Cover of Things Fall Apart

 Often regarded as the foundational text of modern African literature, Things Fall Apart tells the tragedy of Okonkwo, a proud Igbo leader whose world is dismantled by the arrival of British colonialism.
 Achebe wrote the novel in part as a response to Joseph Conrad's depiction of Africa in Heart of Darkness, offering instead a richly textured portrait of a functioning, complex society on the eve of its transformation.
 Its lucid English prose, shaped by Igbo proverb and oral tradition, has made it the most widely read African novel in the world.

 Published on the cusp of Nigerian independence in 1958, Things Fall Apart gave literary voice to the anti-colonial movements reshaping the African continent.
-The novel became a cornerstone of world literature curricula and inspired generations of African writers to tell their own stories in their own terms, challenging the narrative monopoly long held by European perspectives on African life.
+The novel became a keystone of world literature curricula and inspired generations of African writers to tell their own stories in their own terms, challenging the narrative monopoly long held by European perspectives on African life.

 Cold War Culture, 1957-1958